Susanna Lyon, Countess of Strathmore and Kinghorne: Scandal

-In the face of such pleading, the groom / factor consented although a marriage despite the problems that such a marriage between two people of very different status would cause.
+In the face of such pleading, the groom/factor consented to a marriage despite the problems that such a marriage between two people of very different status would cause.
 On 2 April 1745, the Countess of Strathmore married the ex-stable-lad and peasant's son.
 His father was a gentleman who fell on hard times.
-The master of the horse was only commissioned to gentlemen.
+The master of the horse was only commissioned by gentlemen.
 He was literate.

 The Countess was disowned by her noble relatives; her friends gave her the cold shoulder; and, unable to bear any longer the constant slights and her complete isolation, she went to the Continent.

-She had given birth to a daughter in Holland but the relationship foundered and the Countess arranged a separation.
+She had given birth to a daughter in Holland, but the relationship foundered, and the Countess arranged a separation.
 The child was placed in a convent at Rouen.
-According to one source the Countess "rambled aimlessly and miserably about the Continent" until nine years later she died in Paris.
+According to one source, the Countess "rambled aimlessly and miserably about the Continent" until nine years later she died in Paris.
 She became a Roman Catholic and died in 1754 in a convent at Charenton near Paris.

 Her disowned daughter

-The Countess' rich relatives disowned her daughter and the child grew up in the Rouen convent.
-Then in 1761 a "rough seafaring man" called at the convent with a letter from her father demanding the return of his daughter to Leith.
-The girl (Susan Janet Emilia) went to the father she had never seen who now lived with a new wife and family and was a livery-stable keeper at Leith.
+The Countess' rich relatives disowned her daughter, and the child grew up in the Rouen convent.
+Then, in 1761, a "rough seafaring man" called at the convent with a letter from her father demanding the return of his daughter to Leith.
+The girl (Susan Janet Emilia) went to the father she had never seen, who now lived with a new wife and family and was a livery-stable keeper at Leith.

-Emily was not happy.
-It is said she was treated by her stepmother with coarseness and brutality.
-One morning, Emilia slipped stealthily away with all her few worldly possessions.
-For days it is said, this descendant of Scotland's proudest nobles tramped aimlessly through the country, sleeping in barns or craving the shelter of the humblest cottage, and, when her money was exhausted, even begging from door to door.
+Emily was not happy; It is said she was treated by her stepmother with coarseness and brutality.
+One morning, Emilia slipped stealthily away with all her few possessions.
+For days, it is said, this descendant of Scotland's nobles tramped through the country, sleeping in barns or craving the shelter of the humblest cottage, and, when her money was exhausted, even begging from door to door.

-At last she came across a Farmer who invited her to make her home with them.
-Eventually Emily married the farmer's only son and they had many children.
+Finally, she came across a farmer who invited her to make her home with them.
+Eventually, Emily married the farmer's only son, and they had many children.

-It was not until 15 February 1766 before the Countess' will was finally proven by her lowly born husband.
-But not until Emily's old age did a few of her great relatives condescended to acknowledge her existence.
-The Earls of Galloway and Dunmore, the Duke of Hamilton, and Mrs Stewart Mackenzie combined to provide her with an annuity of £100.
+It was not until 15 February 1766 that the Countess' will was finally proven by her lowly born husband.
+But not until Emily's old age did a few of her great relatives condescend to acknowledge her existence.
+The Earls of Galloway and Dunmore, the Duke of Hamilton, and Mrs. Stewart Mackenzie combined to provide her with an annuity of £100.